 FaceTime with My 19-Year-Old Self

-I turned 38 this past weekend.
+I turned 38 last week.
 We took our 2-year-old daughter to Children’s Fairyland in Oakland for the first time.
-While it has a storied history1, from the outside it looks pretty underwhelming.
-But when you crouch down and see it from a 2-year-old’s perspective, the magic is right there.
-I wanted to try the same trick with building software, even as everyone is calling for the end of software engineering2.
-I have a tool that can write code in any programming language, build almost any app I can imagine, and it costs almost nothing.
-This would literally be my 19-year-old self’s first, second, and third wishes come true.
-I’m building a lot, but feeling a sense of ennui about it all.
-Why?
+From the outside it looks underwhelming1, but if you crouch down to a 2-year-old’s height and see it through their eyes, the magic is there.
+I wanted to try the same trick with how I build software.
+Lately, despite writing more code than ever with LLMs, I’ve started feeling a sense of creeping ennui2.
+But I have a tool that can write code in any language, build almost any app I can imagine, and it costs a fraction of what a human engineer would.
+To my 19-year-old self stumbling to deploy dynamic websites with PHP and inline SQL, this would have been wishes one, two, and three.
+Why am I not building all the great things?

 19: So, are you still coding?